Chromatic331/Chromatic331/README.md

 ## Hello! 👋

 My name is Parker, I'm a graduate student in Information Science.
 I enjoy RPGS and have used github to create projects for games I have been a part of!

-I'm a novice at coding, but I look forawrd to improving my skills!
+I'm a novice at coding, but I look forward to improving my skills!

 <!--
 **Chromatic331/Chromatic331** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.